manjuprasadshettyn/actian_katas_2023/README.md

 Proposed

 **Context**
-The Backend for Frontend (BFF) pattern is a design approach that involves creating a separate backend specifically tailored to the needs of a frontend application.
+The Backend for Frontend (BFF) pattern is a design approach that involves creating a separate backend specifically tailored to the needs of a front-end application.
 It is needed to address some of the challenges and complexities that arise in modern web and mobile application development.
 Backend for Frontend pattern helps to address the complexities and specific requirements of frontend applications, providing a dedicated backend layer that enhances performance, security, and developer productivity.

 **Decision**
-We will use BFF for the incoming request from App and Web interfaces in Road Warrior
+We will use BFF for the incoming requests from App and Web interfaces in Road Warrior

 **Consequences**
-Postitive:
+Positive:
-+ Gives us flexibilty to address tailored needs of web and app clients
++ Gives us flexibility to address tailored needs of web and app clients
 + Gives better routing and security controls
 + Helps Isolate features like share trips for better authentication and authorization

 Negative:
-+ Can be and additional hop with nominal addition in latency
++ Can be an additional hop with nominal addition in latency

 ### ADR 2: Microservices Architecture